Airlines cancel flights due to COVID staffing shortages

 Germany-based Lufthansa said Friday that it was canceling a dozen long-haul transatlantic flights over the Christmas holiday period because of a "massive rise" in sick leave among pilots.
 The cancellations on flights to Houston, Boston and Washington come despite a "large buffer" of additional staff for the period.
 The airline says it couldn't speculate on whether COVID-19 infections or quarantines were responsible because it was not informed about the sort of illness.
 Passengers were booked on other flights.

+Australian airline Jetstar said many of its workers had to test and isolate because of COVID spread, leading to last-minute delays and cancellations.
+It said it has rebooked the majority of passengers.
+FlightAware said Jetstar had 45 cancellations on Thursday and 34 on Friday.

-According to FlightAware, there are nearly 3,400 canceled flights on Friday and Saturday, with at least half of the cancellations by Chinese airlines.
-About 20% of affected flights — 745 — were to, from or within the U.S. This is a small fraction of global flights.
-FlightAware says it has tracked more than 120,000 arrivals in the past 24 hours.
+According to FlightAware, there are more than 3,900 canceled flights on Friday and Saturday, with close to half of the cancellations by Chinese airlines.
+About 30% of affected flights — more than 1,100 — were to, from or within the U.S. This is still a small fraction of global flights.
+FlightAware says it has tracked more than 100,000 arrivals in the past 24 hours.

 Coronavirus infections fueled by the new variant have also squeezed staffing at hospitals, police departments, supermarkets and other critical operations that have struggled to maintain a full contingent of front-line workers.